fuji-money/fips/mint.md

 the order of the contract will be preserved, and paying network fee in this case could be an acceptable price

-====
+## First-stage covenant

+To be referred to as `Mint1`

 To unlock reissuance token (RT), first-stage covenant code must ensure the following:

 - Transaction contains exactly two inputs
   * First input is blinded
   * Second input is unblined, and contains L-BTC (to pay the fee)

 - Transaction contains three or four outputs
   * Output script of the first output is the same as the output script of the first input
   * Second output is ublinded Synth that goes to second stage covenant
   * Next output (may be absent) is unblinded L-BTC (change from the fee)
   * Last output is the transaction fee (L-BTC)

 Note: if the first stage would include paying the minting fee to the treasury, then the transaction will have one extra mandatory output (which will be unblinded, too), and that output will be sending